 If you experience pain in the ball of your foot, don’t wait to seek treatment.
 Identifying the underlying cause can prevent it from getting worse.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, specialize in treating ball of the foot pain.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team specialize in treating ball of the foot pain.
+To make an appointment, call our office or request an appointment online today.

 Ball of the foot pain is inflammation or discomfort that affects the part of your foot between your arches and toes.
 Usually, pain in the ball of the foot occurs due to an injury to one of the bones at the base of the toes.